Consumer medicine information

 Mechanism of action.

-Guselkumab is a human IgG1 lambda monoclonal antibody (mAb) that binds selectively to the interleukin 23 (IL-23) protein with picomolar affinity.
-IL-23, a regulatory cytokine, affects the differentiation, expansion, and survival of T cell subsets, (e.g., Th17 cells and Tc17 cells) and innate immune cell subsets, which represent sources of effector cytokines, including IL-17A, IL-17F and IL-22 that drive inflammatory disease.
+Guselkumab is a human IgG1 lambda monoclonal antibody (mAb) that binds selectively to the interleukin 23 (IL-23) protein with picomolar affinity through the antigen binding site.
+IL-23, a regulatory cytokine, affects the differentiation, expansion, and survival of T cell subsets, (e.g. Th17 cells and Tc17 cells) and innate immune cell subsets, which represent sources of effector cytokines, including IL-17A, IL-17F and IL-22 that drive inflammatory disease.
 In humans, selective blockade of IL-23 was shown to normalise production of these cytokines.

-Levels of IL-23 are elevated in the skin of patients with plaque psoriasis.
+Levels of IL-23 are elevated in the skin of subjects with plaque psoriasis.
+In patients with ulcerative colitis, and Crohn's disease, levels of IL-23 are elevated in the colon tissue.
 In in vitro models, guselkumab was shown to inhibit the bioactivity of IL-23 by blocking its interaction with cell surface IL-23 receptor, disrupting IL-23 mediated signalling, activation and cytokine cascades.
-Guselkumab is considered to exert its clinical effects in plaque psoriasis and psoriatic arthritis through blockade of the IL-23 cytokine pathway.
+Guselkumab is considered to exert its clinical effects in plaque psoriasis, psoriatic arthritis, ulcerative colitis, and Crohn's disease through blockade of the IL-23 cytokine pathway.

 Pharmacodynamic effects.